Orion Portfolio Solutions, LLC

 The firm utilizes different model portfolios.
 Based on your answers to an investment-strategy questionnaire, the firm will recommend one of its model portfolios for you.
 We describe these models as well as sub-models below:

-- Core Guided Portfolios: various Brinker-managed asset allocation models for both taxable and nontaxable accounts that utilize separate account managers, mutual funds and ETFs to implement different risk tolerance-based portfolios
+- Core Guided Portfolios: various Orion-managed asset allocation models for both taxable and nontaxable accounts that utilize separate account managers, mutual funds and ETFs to implement different risk tolerance-based portfolios

-- Core Guided Completion Strategies: Brinker-managed model portfolios targeting specific asset classes such as domestic equity, international equity, global credit, real assets and absolute return.
+- Core Guided Completion Strategies: Orion-managed model portfolios targeting specific asset classes such as domestic equity, international equity, global credit, real assets and absolute return.

-- Destinations Program: invests in mutual funds, including the Brinker-managed Destination funds and ETFs.
+- Destinations Program: invests in mutual funds, including the Orion-managed Destination funds and ETFs.

 - Personal Benchmark Program: invests in various Destinations Funds the firm deems suitable for the client based on risk tolerance, investment goals and other personal factors.
 Utilizing behavioral finance principles, this program focuses on meeting goals rather than tracking the performance of a capital market index.
 According to the firm's recent filings with the SEC, this “investment approach attempts to counter emotional responses to market volatility by focusing on purchasing power and satisfying spending needs so that the client can sustain their lifestyle and enhance their wealth over time.”